Yesyears

 Yesyears is the first boxed set by English progressive rock band Yes, released in August 1991 on Atco Records.
 After the group left Atco for Arista Records when they became an eight-man formation in 1990, the deal gave Atco the right to the band's back catalogue, thus allowing them to release a career-spanning box set.
 Yesyears contains studio and live tracks from 1969 to 1991 with previously unreleased mixes and songs, digitally remastered by Joe Gastwirt.

 One of the major attractions of Yesyears was its inclusion of rare material, including many previously unreleased songs, and a full-colour booklet detailing Yes's history.
-A condensed version of this package, entitled Yesstory, would be released in 1992 on two discs.
-Yesyears was discontinued in the late 1990s, preceding the release of Rhino Records' (five-disc) box set In a Word: Yes (1969–) in 2002.
-Most of the rare material found on Yesyears but not on In a Word would surface on Rhino's reissues of Yes albums in 2003 and 2004.
+A cut-down 2-CD edition of Yesyears, titled Yesstory, was also made available, while Highlights: The Very Best of Yes, effectively a single CD version of the set, appeared in 1993.
+Yesyears was discontinued in the late 1990s, preceding the release of Rhino Records' In a Word: Yes (1969–), an updated 5-CD box set, in 2002.
+Most of the rare material found on Yesyears but not on In a Word would surface as bonus tracks on Rhino's reissues of Yes albums in 2003 and 2004.

 An official home video documentary on the band's history, also titled Yesyears, was released as a companion to the box set.